What's your lead nurturing health score?

 Ultimately, when a prospect goes silent, you have to re-engage them by considering if it makes sense to restart the content cycle or nurture them in a more bespoke way depending upon the results of your evaluation exercise.

-Without engagement data (particularly information on what content is being accessed where and by whom), you could end up overproducing irrelevant or ineffective content, hoping something will resonate with your ICPs.
+Without engagement data (particularly information on what content is being accessed where and by whom), you could end up overproducing irrelevant or ineffective content, hoping something will resonate with your ideal customers (ICPs).
 This not only drains resources but also risks alienating your audience with noise instead of value.

 Senior leadership demands to see the return on your marketing investment.
 Without transparent engagement metrics that are linked to the commercial team’s objectives, you’re left stammering vague justifications, jeopardizing future marketing budget allocation.